 - What data could your website "share" with team members through a CRM connection to help them advance a sale?

-Pro Tip: Connect your website to a CRM via marketing automation software.
+Pro Tip: Connect your website to a CRM via marketing automation software like HubSpot.
 It will pass along web visit data to your sales team and can score leads, helping set follow-up priorities and notifying a rep when a contact needs a touchpoint.

 Creating videos for your website, for social media and even in the sales process continues to be a popular and effective trend.
 Technology has advanced to the point that you can use a smartphone camera or a laptop to create high definition business video.
 So what's stopping you?